sankararamank/candy-shop-api/docs/contributing.md

 # Guidelines
 This is basic guideline to follow while developing.
 1. Issues will be picked for development only after it is approved by Contributors of this project.
-2. Issues will be assigned on request basis if it is not assigned.
+2. Issues will be assigned on request basis if it is not assigned already.
-4. PRs will be reviewed only when
+3. PRs will be reviewed only when
-   1. It solves a listed Issue.
+   1. it is assigned to one of the existing contributors
-   2. The code is developed by the one assigned.
+   2. all todo items PR template is checked/done.

 ## Workflow
 This section is meant as a support for beginners who are trying to figure out their way through developing features for a backend project.
 This is not a holy grail, should be taken with a pinch of salt.
 You are welcome develop around it for your own purposes.